SOME GUYS JUST AREN'T CUT OUT FOR A 9 TO 5…

 In the years that followed he would obtain his PhD, essentially be forced to return to Sri Lanka to marry my mother (she wasn’t too enthralled about it at the time either), have three boys (of whom I’m the youngest) and take up employment with an American oil firm that saw the family bounce between Sri Lanka, Norway, Thailand and finally the UK, which we’ve called home since 1984.

-I have mixed feelings about it.
+I have mixed feelings about my childhood.
 For the most part it was a happy one.
 Don’t get me wrong, we were raised in a very safe, loving environment and we never went without.
 I was incredibly close with my brothers and had a great relationship with my mother.
 But I had no real connection with my father.
 The part he chose to play in our lives – as far as I could see – revolved around two things; education and discipline.

 I get it now.
 He simply wanted the best for us and felt that that was the only way to achieve it.
 But as a kid this was very hard to understand.
 And of course this was also a reflection of how he himself was raised.